-Upon entering the building, the imposing T. rex beckons in Dinosaur Hall, displaying over thirty towering frames of dinosaur species such as Avaceratops, Chasmosaurus, Corythosaurus, Deinonychus, Pachycephalosaurus, Tenontosaurus, and Tylosaurus.
+Upon entering the building, the imposing Tyrannosaurus rex beckons in Dinosaur Hall, displaying over thirty towering frames of dinosaur species such as Avaceratops, Chasmosaurus, Corythosaurus, Deinonychus, Pachycephalosaurus, Tenontosaurus, and Tylosaurus.

 In 1868, the Academy of Natural Sciences was the first museum in the world to mount a dinosaur skeleton.
 “Haddy,” or Hadrosaurus foulkii, was discovered in Haddonfield, New Jersey, just outside Philadelphia in 1858 and identified by Dr. Joseph Leidy.
 The public display generated enormous public interest.

-Outside In is a children’s discovery center to explore and dozens of historic dioramas throughout the museum portray animals in their habitats.
+Outside In is a children’s discovery center where young, inquisitive minds can explore the natural world while observing animal habitats.
+There are also dozens of historic dioramas portraying animals in their natural habitats throughout the museum.

 To see paleontology in action, head to the Fossil Prep Lab where workers prepare fossils for study and display.
 Additional museum activities include live animal shows and naturalist presentations, allowing visitors to get up close and personal with creatures and specimens.
 Special events include Wild Wizarding Weekend, Bug Fest, Paleopalooza, Animal Superhero Weekend, Xtreme Science Days, and more.